Archive for the ‘Gadgets’ Category

 Now that the frenzy has mostly died down, here’s some miscellaneous notes on the whole adventure.

-– Social media networks are so powerful.
+— Social media networks are so powerful.
 Twitter, Facebook, Digg, Reddit — these and others were the engines spear-heading the madness.
 Out of these four, the only one I use is Twitter.
 Hilariously enough, my original tweet about the story was unnoticed.
-But boy, whenever a power user tweeted a link to my site, the RT’s were incessant.
+But boy, every time a power user tweeted a link to my site, the retweets were incessant.

 – A major tech blog was interested in the exclusive rights to re-publish my story in full on their site.
 I didn’t realize a practice like this even existed.
 I declined the offer.

-– I received a couple dozen e-mails from writers for major websites, not to request interviews, but just to pat me on the back for a well-written story or to ask a question or two for curiosity’s sake.
+— I received a few dozen e-mails from writers for big-time websites, not to request interviews, but just to pat me on the back for a well-written story or to ask a question or two for curiosity’s sake.
 I definitely appreciate the gesture.

 If you haven’t guessed already, I am fascinated by all the attention my site got in the past two weeks.
 Let’s face it, this is just a tiny personal blog that exists quietly in a corner of the Internet, known to only a very small few.

 But surprisingly, the crazy traffic rush wore out its welcome fairly quickly.
 Want to know the biggest lesson I’ve learned from this experience?
 All these visitors and big-time traffic numbers mean nothing to me if they’re just people who click-through once and never return again.
 To my regular readers, thanks for sticking with me and I hope whatever attracted you to Protocol Snow in the first place keeps you coming back.
-To my new fans, some of you who have e-mailed saying you would never have discovered my site if it wasn’t for the iPad story, welcome!
+To the new readers who like my content, some who have e-mailed saying you would never have discovered my site if it wasn’t for the iPad story, welcome!

 Laptop brotherhood